 Residential Business Permit – up to $25.00 per day – businesses operating and requiring parking in residential permit zones including nightly rentals, landscaping, plumbing, etc. Replacement permit cost is $20.00

 7.7 Special Event Parking.
-The City Manager may implement Special Event Parking Permit Fees, Special Event Meter Rates and/or Special Event Parking Fines for events held under a Master Festival License.
-The fee for these Special Event Parking Permits and Special Event Meter Rates will not exceed $60.00 per day.
+The City Manager may implement Special Event Parking Permit Fees, Special Event Meter Rates and/or Special Event Parking Fines for events held under a Special Event Permit.
+The fee for Special Event Meter Rates will not exceed $60.00 per space per day.
+Fines for special event parking violations are $200.00 from the date of violation until fourteen (14) days following the violation, escalating to:

+$215.00 after 14 days;

+$235.00 after 30 days;

+$250.00 after 60 days

 7.8 Tow and Storage Fees.
-Vehicles towed from City parking and stored in private lots are subject to Utah State allowed amounts as outlined in the Park City Police Department Towing Rate Schedule.
-Vehicles towed from City parking and stored in private lots are subject to Utah State allowed amounts as outlined in the Park Police Department Towing Rate Schedule.
+Vehicles towed from City parking and stored in private lots are subject to Utah State allowed amounts. as outlined in the Park City Police Department Towing Rate Schedule.

 Vehicles relocated from/to City parking are subject to administrative/towing fees up to $100.